learn-co-curriculum/java-mod-2-map/README.md

 ## Map Implementations

-Like the `List` interface, the `Map` interface has multiple implementations that focus on different aspects of maps.
-The following are the most commonly used
+Like the `Collection` interface, the `Map` interface has multiple implementations that focus on different aspects of maps.
+The following are the most commonly used implementations:
-implementations:

 1. `HashMap`: permits null keys and null values, and makes no guarantee on the order of the elements - this is the implementation we will focus on in this